ONSdigital/design-system-python-flask-demo/README.md

 # design-system-python-flask-demo

-This project is demo of design system implemented in Python and Flask.
+This project is a demo of design system implemented in Python and Flask.

 ## Setup